Wikifab/wikifab-main/README.md

 This project document the installation of a wikifab website (empty of tutorials)

-This process present you two methods to install wikifab.
+There are 2 methods to install Wikifab:

-The first is using composer, it enable you to get the latest version of wikifab.
-But It requires to have an ssh access to your server, with connectivity to download all packages.
+* The first method is using composer: it enable you to get the latest version of Wikifab.
+But It requires to have an ssh access to your server, with connectivity to download all the packages.
 Some web providers doesn't allow it.

-The second method use a full package to upload to your server using FTP.
+* The second method use a full package to upload to your server using FTP.

-## Installation process using composer
+## Installation process using composer (1st Method)

 If you allready have a mediawiki website, simply start at step 3